Indigenous Arts Grants Program

 • the impact on your career development/arts practice

-• the project plan (how the project will be executed, what is the timeline)
+• the project plan (how the project will be executed, what is the timeline?)

 • what will you produce?
-(Creation grant)
+(Create grant only)

 Support Material